Take an Official State-Approved Hunter Safety Course

 Alabama offers several state-approved online hunter safety courses that meet the ADCNR’s standards.
 These courses are designed to provide comprehensive hunter education in a flexible format that fits your schedule.

-One of the most popular and widely recognized providers is Recademics.
-Their Alabama-specific online hunter safety course is fully approved by the state and offers an engaging, user-friendly experience.
+The ADCNR fully approves the Recademics online Alabama hunter safety course, offering an engaging and user-friendly experience.
 Recademics combines interactive lessons, videos, and quizzes to ensure thorough understanding of hunting laws, safety protocols, and wildlife conservation principles.

 Other approved providers may also be available, each offering unique features such as mobile-friendly platforms, multilingual options, or additional resources for new hunters.
 All approved courses cover the same core curriculum mandated by Alabama law, ensuring consistent education regardless of the provider you choose.

 Recademics stands out for its Alabama-specific content tailored to the state’s hunting regulations and wildlife species.
-Their course is accessible anytime and anywhere, allowing students to progress at their own pace.
-Upon completion, students receive a certificate that can be used to schedule any required field day or to apply for hunting licenses.
+The course is accessible anytime and anywhere, allowing students to progress at their own pace.
+Upon completion, students receive a certificate that can be used to apply for hunting licenses.

 For more information or to enroll, visit Recademics Alabama Hunter Safety Course.